Speech and language therapy

 - training for families, schools and early years settings.

-Advice sessions for parents, carers and SENCO staff
+Advice sessions for parents, carers and educational settings

 We offer 30-minute online or telephone sessions with one of our therapists.
 The sessions are for parents and carers only.
 Please do not include your child in this session.

-These sessions help staff to support children with speech, language and communication needs within the setting.
+These sessions are focused on supporting children with speech, language and communication needs within the educational setting.
 Our therapist will explain how to write their advice directly into the child’s SEND support plan.

 You can discuss up to 4 children (for early years) during a 45-minute session which takes places online.